Steering MoE LLMs via Expert (De)Activation

 \section{Abstract}

 Mixture-of-Experts (MoE) in Large Language Models (LLMs) routes each token through a subset of specialized Feed-Forward Networks (FFN), known as experts.
-We present \textbf{SteerMoE}, a framework for steering MoE models by detecting and controlling behavior-associated experts.
+We present \textbf{SteerMoE}, a framework to steer MoE models by detecting and controlling behavior-associated experts.
 We detect key experts by comparing how often they activate between paired inputs that demonstrate opposite behaviors (e.g., safe vs. unsafe).
-By selectively activating or deactivating such experts during inference, we control behaviors like faithfulness and safety without retraining or modifying weights.
+By selectively activating or deactivating such experts during inference, we control behaviors like faithfulness and safety without fine-tuning.
 Across 11 benchmarks and 6 LLMs, our steering raises safety by up to \safe{} and faithfulness by \faithfulness{}.
-In adversarial attack mode, it drops safety by \unsafe{} alone, and \textbf{\unsafejail{}} when combined with existing jailbreak methods, bypassing \emph{all} safety guardrails.
+Alternatively, unsafe steering drops safety by \unsafe{} alone, and \textbf{\unsafejail{}} when combined with existing jailbreak methods, bypassing \emph{all} safety guardrails.
 Overall, SteerMoE offers a lightweight, effective, and widely applicable test-time control, while revealing unique vulnerabilities in MoE LLMs.